 The amount YouTube paid to creators in India is increasing steadily.
-At one side the number of creators is increasing, on the other hand, the earning potential of those creators is also rising consistently.
+On one side the number of creators is increasing, on the other hand, the earning potential of those creators is also rising consistently.
 In fact, creators are have realised the true potential of video and now finding ways to turn their YouTube gigs into career opportunities.

 A study from Oxford Economics, an independent consulting firm, that was recently released by YouTube reveals that the Indian creator community of YouTube creates a huge economic value.
 A whopping Rs 6,800 crore was contributed by the Youtube creators community to the Indian economy in 2020.
 To put things in perspective, it’s equivalent to 6.84 lakh full-time jobs.

 There are more than 40,000 YouTube channels in India that have over 100,000 subscribers.
 The extreme popularity of video content in India can be well understood from the fact that the number of such channels is doubling every two years.
-The unprecedented 45% YoY growth is driven by the exploded adoption of the smartphone and fast mobile internet, which, in turn, helping creators to find new avenues to earn revenue.
+The unprecedented 45% YoY growth is driven by the exploded adoption of the smartphone and fast mobile internet, which, in turn, helps creators to find new avenues to earn revenue.
 YouTube offers eight different ways of monetizing channels and creators are leaving no stone unturned to reap the most of their channel reach and subscribers.

 It’s quite fascinating to learn that, as of June 2021, the number of Indian YouTube channels that generate six-figure revenue is increasing by 60% YoY.